 Understanding your risk profile.

 If you are willing accept negative return (investment loss) in the pursuit of higher returns, then the investment world would describe you as having a medium to high tolerance for risk.
 If you want to avoid suffering any investment losses, then you would need to consider investments that are lower risk.
-If you fit into the more conservative, safer strategy, the you’re likely to be describes as having a low tolerance for risk.
+If you fit into the more conservative, safer strategy, then you’re likely to be describes as having a low tolerance for risk.

 Diversification spreads risk.